 They are very distressed by their symptoms, or their symptoms make them unable to function in social situations or at work.

 Doctors conduct a thorough psychiatric interview and use special questionnaires developed to help identify dissociative identity disorder and to rule out other mental health disorders.
-A physical examination and laboratory tests may be needed to determine whether people have a physical disorder that would explain certain symptoms.
+A physical examination and laboratory tests may be needed to determine whether people have a medical disorder that would explain certain symptoms.

-Interviews may need to be long and involve careful use of hypnosis or a sedative given intravenously to relax the person (a drug-facilitated interview).
+Interviews may need to be long and involve careful use of hypnosis or a sedative given intravenously to relax the person (a medication-facilitated interview).
 People may also be asked to keep a journal between doctor's visits.
 These measures may allow doctors to encounter other identities or make the person more likely to reveal information about a forgotten period of time.